Endometriosis Excision Surgery | Robotic Endo Excision Specialist | Dr Steven Vasilev | Los Angeles

 Practical advice: Deciding on laparoscopy vs. robotics

-The following mental simulation is why it is our strong opinion that robotics is far better than laparscopy for most endometriosis excision surgery cases.
+The following mental simulation is why it is our strong opinion that robotics is far better than laparoscopy for most endometriosis excision surgery cases.

 Try to visualize this in your mind rather than doing this.
 But if you do this, PLEASE have someone around to help you so that you don’t injure yourself.

 Now imagine taking some tape and splints and making your elbows and wrists immobile.
 Or, imagine full arm casts on both arms.
 Then imagine taping all your fingers together except your thumbs and index fingers on each hand.
-This is what straight-stick lapascopic instruments are like.
-You can push, pull, cut and tear, and if you get good at it maybe few slightly more finesse moves.
+This is what straight-stick laparoscopic instruments are like.
+You can push, pull, cut, and tear, and if you get good at it maybe few slightly more finesse moves.